 Life is way too short to tolerate really bad bosses.
 If you find yourself working for one, unless you are desperate or starving, start looking for a new job.
 Immediately.
 Then sack the bad boss.
 By leaving.

-This is one I really wish I had known earlier.
+This career advice I really wish I had known earlier.
 It is clear to me now that humans have a finite emotional capacity.
 If there is something challenging happening in their personal lives, they have limited capacity left to deal with issues at work.
 In nearly 100 per cent of cases I have dealt with of people suddenly under-performing at work, it has nothing to do with work.
 When good people have problems, managers and companies need to carry them.
 This should be a personal mission.
 If we learn to carry people when they most need it, we become a stronger community and we empower people in ways that we probably can’t imagine when we are young.
 A re-invigorated broken employee is a corporation’s most powerful force.
 They become a slightly better version of themselves without the need for a V energy drink.

-One of the big mistakes we make in Australia is failing to adequately recognise the value of overseas experience and people from a variety of cultures.
+One of the big mistakes we can make is failing to adequately recognise the value of overseas experience and people from a variety of cultures.
 Diversity brings a richness to our workplaces that benefits all of us.
 Overseas experience is real experience.
 We should take every opportunity to inject new thinking into our workplaces.
 It is where the magic begins.

-I love the story of President J F Kennedy’s visit to NASA during which he asked a cleaner what his job was.
+I love the story of President J. F. Kennedy’s visit to NASA during which he asked a cleaner what his job was.
 The cleaner replied that he sent rockets to the moon.
 All of us should feel part of what our organisations actually do.
 We should take the time to be part of the big picture and always feel connected with the true objectives of our workplace.
 Don’t wait for someone to tell you or lament that internal communication is crap.
-Find out for yourself.
+Find out for yourself..

 Geography is becoming less relevant.
 We are all citizens of the world.
 President Obama made the point during his University of Queensland speech that the world was becoming smaller and even the Pacific Ocean was now just a lake.
 If you get the chance to work overseas, and you aspire to do that, take it.
 There is never a right time.
 And we always regret the things we don’t do far more than the things we do.